cincheo/jsweet/doc/jsweet-language-specifications.md

 ### Ambient declarations

 It can be the case that programmers need to use existing libraries from JSweet.
 In most cases, one should look up in the available candies (<http://www.jsweet.org/candies-releases/>), which are automatically generated from TypeScript’s DefinitelyTyped.
 When the candy does not exist, or does not entirely cover what is needed, one can use the `@jsweet.lang.Ambient` annotation, which will make available to the programmers a class definition or an interface.
-The following example, shows the backbone store classes made accessible to the JSweet programmer with a simple ambiant declaration.
+The following example shows the backbone store class made accessible to the JSweet programmer with a simple ambient declaration.
 This class will be erased during the JavaScript generation.

 ``` java
 @Ambient